Queen Elizabeth National Park

 Queen Elizabeth National Park, is located in the western region of Uganda and not zipped but spanning up districts of Kasese, Kamwenge, Rubirizi and Rukungiri.
 Queen Elizabeth national park is covering an area of approximately 1978 kilometers squared which is almost 769 square meters.

-Queen Elizabeth national park is approximately 400 kilometers by road south west of Kampala.
+Queen Elizabeth park is approximately 400 kilometers by road south west of Kampala.
 The park is bordered by different districts and these includes Kasese that is just outside the north-eastern edge of the park while Rubirizi is just outside the Park’s southeastern part.

 The park, was Gazetted in 1952 as the well known Kazinga national park but it was later named Queen Elizabeth national park, and is governed by the Uganda wildlife authority.